DataDog/datadog-sync-cli/README.md

                                               by default.
 See [Filtering] section for more details.
   --cleanup [True|False|Force]                Cleanup resources from destination org. [default: False] -v, --verbose                               Enable verbose logging.
-  --filter TEXT                               Filter imported resources.
+  --filter TEXT                               Filter resources.
 See [Filtering] section for more details.
   --filter-operator TEXT                      Filter operator when multiple filters are passed.
 Supports `AND` or `OR`.
   --config FILE                               Read configuration from FILE.
 See [Config] section for more details.
   --max-workers INTEGER                       Max number of workers when running